navkar/Predictions/README.md

   - Kids leaving school system and avoid it altogether.
   - School safely and security problems / incidents

+> The first panacea for a mismanaged nation is inflation of the currency; the second is war.
+Both bring a temporary prosperity; both bring a permanent ruin.
+But both are the refuge of political and economic opportunists. – Ernest Hemingway

 #### Global Liquidity Crisis

 * Dollar and Global Currency Crisis starting in March-April 2023. [$DXY will be down](https://www.tradingview.com/chart/?symbol=TVC%3ADXY)